 (In these cases, the presumptions that apply to married couples also apply to domestic partners who were registered after January 2005.)

 Many of the presumed parentage circumstances are common sense, but “parentage by estoppel” can be somewhat complicated.
 In these cases, there was no marriage or well-established intent to marry, but the father has treated the child as his own for a substantial period of time.
 Therefore, the court can find that this man is the legal father—even if he is not the biological father.
 For example, say Melissa and John have a son after being together for two years, but they choose not to get married.
 Melissa and her son have lived with John for the child’s entire life, and John has provided for the child financially the whole time.
 Therefore, he is presumed under California law to be the child’s father.
-If you have questions or concerns about parentage by estoppel and the legal requirements involved, contact The Law Offices of Amy M. Montes today.
+If you have questions or concerns about parentage by estoppel and the legal requirements involved, contact The Montes Law Firm today.

 A father can be heavily involved in his child’s life—including making important decisions about schooling, religion, and discipline—without being legally recognized as a father.
-While this arrangement may work for a while, there are a score of legal reasons to establish paternity.
+While this arrangement may work for a while, there is a score of legal reasons to establish paternity.
 These reasons may include:

 - Child support: If the parents are not married at the time of the child’s birth, there must be a Declaration of Paternity before the father is required to pay child support.
 In other words, a mother cannot pursue a court order for child support until the father is legally recognized.